osagiefe/gitupactions-image-dockerhub/Command.md

-# gitupactions-image-dockerhub
-GitHub Actions is a CI/CD (Continuous Integration and Continuous Deployment) platform that allows you to automate your software development workflows directly from your GitHub repository.
-It enables you to build, test, and deploy your code automatically whenever specific events occur, like code pushes or pull requests.
 In this project, we will see how to build a docker image & push it to the docker hub using GitHub actions workflow.

 Step 1: Create a dockerfile